gord0186/new_website/work/tmnt_quote_book.md

 {% include about.html class="inner_page_about"

 about_content="The Teenage Mutant Ninja Turtles (TMNT) is a classic comic book and TV series that started in the 1980's.
-It grew in great popularity having multiple shows, movies, and product.
-So to pay respect to this great classic comic book and show I created a book of hand-drawn quotes that describes each charter the best from there 1984 cartoon and there 1990's live-action movies.
-For each character in the book, there is a hand-drawn quote on the left and a small description of the character on the right."
+It grew in great popularity having multiple shows, movies, and products.
+So to pay tribute to this great classic, I created a one of a kind book of hand-drawn quotes that describes each character the best from there 1984 cartoon and there 1990's live-action movies.
+Each character in the book has a hand-drawn quote on the left and a small description on the right."

 %}